Arts and Culture Information

 The Johnson City Area Arts Council seeks to foster the arts in northeast Tennessee.

-“In 1912, Johnson City’s theater group began performing at least three shows a year.
-That organization continues to this day, making the Johnson City Community Theatre the oldest continuously-running theater organization in the state of Tennessee, and one of the oldest in the country” (from their History page, 2/20/2014).
+The Johnson City Community Theatre is the oldest continuously-running theater organization in the state of Tennessee, and one of the oldest in the country.
 Find the show-times for the current season of the Johnson City Community Theatre, purchase tickets online, or learn how you can become involved with this local theater group.

 National Gallery of Art, Washington, D.C.